SilverPreece/phing-vagrant/docs/pages/VAGRANT.md

 into the machine-readable output without any formatting, which breaks the hell out of an attempt to parse it.
 Need to add special-case capture for these when parsing responses.

+## Documentation

+Several areas of the Vagrant documentation related to machine-readable output need updating:

+* The main page describing the mode is out-of-date and has an incomplete list of log line types
+* There is no documentation of error values returned in the `error-exit` log type
+* Some commands are documented but their pages are not linked in the menu, such as `winrm`